FallibleInc/blog/_posts/2016-01-30-indian-startups-security-report-scoring-paramters.md

 {% endhighlight %}

-Now let's assume it has to send the mobile number as a big integer to a service for sending OTPs.
+Now let's assume it has to send the mobile number as a big integer to a service that expects mobile numbers to be big integers for sending OTPs.
 {% highlight swift %}

 func sendMessage(mobileNumber: Int64, message: String) -> Bool {